Kneiphof: Thirteen Years' War

 Plauen led an unsuccessful attack on Kneiphof from Haberberg on 13 April, followed by indecisive fighting between Kneiphof and Altstadt from 18 to 19 April.
-After nine ships from Danzig arrived to aid Kneiphof, Plauen's forces took two bridges and protected them with blockhouses to prevent further reinforcements.
+After nine ships from Polish-allied Danzig arrived to aid Kneiphof, Plauen's forces took two bridges and protected them with blockhouses to prevent further reinforcements.
 When another fifteen ships arrived the Danzigers were able to recapture one bridge, but took heavy losses trying for the second and retreated after four days of fighting.
 Plauen resisted sorties from Kneiphof and his forces steadily grew in number; the Landmeister of Livonia provided 500 troops and King Christian I of Denmark sent a ship.
 The rebels in Kneiphof surrendered out of hunger to Plauen on 14 July, with soldiers and citizenry receiving amnesty.
 Kneiphof remained distrustful of Plauen and the Teutonic Knights, but resented the lack of Polish assistance.
-Kneiphof continued to conspire with Danzig against the Knights, leading Plauen to replace the entire town council and eleven burghers.
+The amnesty was not upheld, as after the attack of Polish-allied forces from Danzig on the Vistula Spit in November 1455, the Teutonic Knights accused Kneiphof of inciting the enemy and removed its council and burghers.
+The mayor fled to Stralsund, and his family lost their property.
 In 1455 Plauen reaffirmed Kneiphof's town rights.
 The war ended in 1466 with a peace treaty, according to which the town became a part of Poland as a fief held by the Teutonic Knights.